Mercedes B-Class MPV - Engines, drive & performance

 No sports car, but the B-Class MPV feels as nimble as the A-Class

 As with the A-Class, the suspension design varies between models, with the least powerful models getting a simple 'twist beam' rear suspension design, while a more sophisticated multi-link configuration is included as part of the AMG Line trim level and is standard when you choose the most powerful B220 d diesel engine.
-For most people most of the time the differences will be hard to detect, but corner really hard in a car equipped with the multi-link arrangement and you’ll discover its extra composure and less unsettled ride over mid-corner bumps.
+For most people most of the time the differences will be hard to detect, but tackle a twisting B-road in a car equipped with the multi-link arrangement and you’ll discover its extra composure and calmer ride over mid-corner bumps.

 On all B-Class models there’s not a huge amount of feel through the steering wheel, but the power-assistance is well judged to be neither too light nor too heavy, and there's a lot of bite from the front tyres when you push hard into a corner.
 The trade-off is a somewhat bouncy ride on British roads.
 This situation is improved on softer non-AMG Line versions, but overall the BMW 2 Series Active Tourer feels better able to soak up bumps - and both have to give best to the supple Citroen.

 Mercedes B-Class diesel engines

 B-Class buyers have three diesel engines to choose from.
 The B 180 d, B 200 d and B 220 d use a 2.0-litre diesel that debuted in the latest Mercedes E-Class executive saloon.
 For the B-Class, the 2.0-litre diesel comes with 114, 148 or 187bhp.

 The B 180 d, B 200 d and B 220 d all come with an eight-speed automatic transmission as standard, and every B-Class is front-wheel drive.